koalaman/shellcheck/README.md

 or use `koalaman/shellcheck-alpine` if you want a larger Alpine Linux based image to extend.
 It works exactly like a regular Alpine image, but has shellcheck preinstalled.

+If you'd like to support this project, please consider installing with the [Scarf package manager](https://scarf.sh):

+    scarf install shellcheck

 Alternatively, you can download pre-compiled binaries for the latest release here:

 * [Linux, x86_64](https://storage.googleapis.com/shellcheck/shellcheck-stable.linux.x86_64.tar.xz) (statically linked)